shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-05-26-getting-started-with-android-architecture-components.md

 ### MVVM Pattern using Architecture components

-To demonstrate the MVVM architecture pattern, let's create a simple android app to fetch the issues of any github repository.
+To demonstrate the MVVM architecture pattern, let's create a simple android app to fetch the issues of any Github repository.
 In this post We will be mostly be covering ViewModel and LiveData components.

 ![MVVM Architecture]({{ site.baseurl }}/img/mvvm-architecture.png)
 Picture from: [Android developers site](https://developer.android.com/topic/libraries/architecture/guide.html)

 We will be having the following components layers:

-1. **View** - This layer contains UI components and is responsible for view related code such as initializing child views, displaying progress bar, receiving input from user and handling animations, etc. Example: Activities and Fragments.
+1. **View** - This layer contains UI components and is responsible for view related code such as initialising child views, displaying progress bar, receiving input from user and handling animations, etc. Example: Activities and Fragments.

 2. **ViewModel** - ViewModels provide data to the UI components.
 In our case views will be using LiveData to observe the data changes in ViewModel.